Tracer Diffusion in Granular Suspensions: Testing the Enskog Kinetic Theory with DSMC and Molecular Dynamics: Introduction

+Recently, Ref.~\cite{GABG23} derived analytical expressions for the granular tracer diffusion coefficient in the presence of a solvent from two complementary theoretical perspectives: the Enskog kinetic theory and a random-walk approach.
+Those results were compared with DSMC simulations, showing very good overall agreement and providing indirect support for the theoretical framework.
+However, that previous study was primarily focused on the analytical development of the theory and its internal consistency.

+Motivated by these findings, the present work goes a significant step further by performing a systematic numerical validation of the theory.
+In particular, we revisit the problem of tracer diffusion by incorporating, in addition to DSMC data, results from Brownian molecular dynamics (MD) simulations.
+This combined DSMC–MD strategy allows us to directly test the validity of the Enskog–Langevin kinetic theory beyond the level explored in Ref.~\cite{GABG23}.

-Recently, Ref.~\cite{GABG23} derived the granular tracer diffusion coefficient in the presence of a solvent from two complementary perspectives: the Enskog kinetic theory and a random-walk approach.
-The theoretical predictions were compared with DSMC simulations, showing very good overall agreement.
-Motivated by these results, we revisit the problem with a focus on the tracer diffusion coefficient, now incorporating support from MD simulations.
-This strategy will allow us to assess whether, and to what extent, the robustness of the Enskog description previously demonstrated for the \emph{dry} case (without external fluid) can be extended to systems where an interstitial fluid is present.
-Specifically, we aim to determine the range of friction parameters for which the kinetic description remains valid, how the solvent modifies correlations and the velocity distribution function, and ultimately the degree of reliability of the theory under these conditions.
-To this end, and in order to clarify the origin of possible discrepancies, our analysis is complemented with DSMC simulations, which provide an intermediate perspective between the theoretical approximations and the Langevin dynamics simulations.
+Our goal is to determine whether, and to what extent, the robustness of the Enskog description previously demonstrated for the \emph{dry} case (i.e., in the absence of an external fluid) can be extended to systems with viscous drag and stochastic forcing.
+Specifically, we aim to identify the range of friction parameters for which the kinetic description remains accurate, to analyze how the solvent alters velocity correlations and the velocity distribution function, and to quantify the overall reliability of the theory under these more realistic conditions.
+To clarify the origin of possible discrepancies between theory and MD simulations, our analysis is complemented with DSMC simulations, which provide an intermediate level of description between the theoretical approximations and the MD dynamics.

+In this sense, the present work should be regarded as part of a progressive development of the kinetic theory of granular suspensions.
+It builds upon earlier studies on diffusion in dry sheared granular mixtures \cite{G02}, its extension to unsheared granular suspensions subject to drag and stochastic forcing \cite{GABG23}, and more recent generalizations to inertial suspensions under shear, where anisotropic diffusion tensors are introduced within the Langevin--Enskog framework \cite{THG23}.

 With this aim, the remainder of the paper is organized as follows.
 Section II presents the theoretical background, including the Enskog equation for monocomponent systems, the suspension model, and its extension to mixtures.
 We then introduce the homogeneous steady states, which serve as the reference state for the Chapman--Enskog expansion used to compute the tracer diffusion coefficient.
 An alternative evaluation of the diffusion coefficient, based on the velocity correlation function, is also presented.
 Section III describes the computational methods employed, namely molecular dynamics (MD) and direct simulation Monte Carlo (DSMC) method.
 Section IV reports the results, focusing on the influence of the restitution coefficient and the intruder's mass, while Section V summarizes the main conclusions.